Wolverine971/9takes/src/blog/people/musicians/Chappell-Roan.md

           "name": "How does Chappell Roan's Enneagram Type 7 personality shape her approach to challenges?", "acceptedAnswer": {
             "@type": "Answer",
             "text": "As a Type 7, Chappell Roan tends to transform pain into joy.
 For example, when feeling down about her career, she channeled that energy into creating 'Pink Pony Club,' a euphoric celebration of identity and belonging.
-This ability to alchemize disappointment into inspiration is quintessentially Type 7."
+This ability to alchemize disappointment into inspiration is classically Type 7."
           }
         },
         {